-It is the intention that the dummy should not be left to sit directly on the seat for more than 6 hours prior to the test.
-It is not acceptable for the dummy to be left in the vehicle overnight or for a similarly lengthy period.
+It is the intention that the dummy should not be left to sit directly on the seat for more than 2 hours prior to the test.
+It is acceptable for the dummy to be left in the vehicle for a longer period, provided that the dummy position is checked no more than 1 hour prior to test.It is not acceptable for the dummy to be left in the vehicle overnight or for a similarly lengthy period.